madziejm/1e100-ibu/README.md

 ## Data

-* At first, we got 3M ratebeer.com reviews dataset from [SNAP](https://snap.stanford.edu/data/web-RateBeer.html).
+* At first, we got a 3M ratebeer.com reviews dataset from [SNAP](https://snap.stanford.edu/data/web-RateBeer.html).
 The dataset is not publicly available as of 2021, but we managed to get it.
 * Later on, we introduced a new ca. 50K Polish beer reviews dataset by scrapping [ocen-piwo.pl](https://ocen-piwo.pl).
 We won't make it public because of unknown copyright.

 See dataset representation code for dataset samples.